NathanHinthorne/NathanHinthorne/README.md

 # I'm Nathan Hinthorne

-## 💭 My Philosophy
+## Intro

-I believe that code is a form of creative expression—each project tells a story about problem-solving approaches and thought processes.
-My repositories aren't just collections of code; they're narratives of challenges encountered, solutions designed, and lessons learned along the way.
+Below you can find some of my featured repositories.
+Each one was a labor of love, whether it was a personal project or sparked by an assignment at my university :) They're each demonstrations of challenges encountered, solutions designed, and lessons learned along the way.

 > "Simplicity is prerequisite for reliability." — Edsger W. Dijkstra, pioneer in computer science